 Mr. Einhorn expressed disappointment, and told Ms. Barra that Greenlight would consider putting this to the shareholders.
-Mr. Einhorn communicated that he would like to keep the lines of communication open between Greenlight and GM even if they have to "agree to disagree" on the value unlock proposed by Greenlight and the fact that it is a win-win, without disrupting any of GM's strategic and operational goals.
+Mr. Einhorn communicated that he would like to keep the lines of communication open between Greenlight and GM even if they have to "agree to disagree".
+Greenlight's view that the Two Class Common Stock Proposal is a win-win, in that it would unlock value for GM shareholders by increasing the value of GM's common stock without disrupting any of GM's strategic and operational goals.